Kamilcuk/nomad-tools/README.md

   until they are done.

   If the option --no-preserve-exit is given, then exit with the following status:
-      0    if operation was successfull - the job was run or was purged on --purge Ohterwise, when mode is alloc, run, job, stop or stopped, exit with the following status:
+      0    if operation was successful - the job was run or was purged on --purge Ohterwise, when mode is alloc, run, job, stop or stopped, exit with the following status:
       ?    when the job has one task, with that task exit status 0    if all tasks of the job exited with 0 exit status